 Day 12: Donegal to Dublin

-Today you will be travelling to Dublin.
+Today you will be traveling to Dublin.
 Travel the scenic coastal route to Dublin via Belfast.
 Continue your sightseeing of Belfast today taking in visits to those major attractions that you did not have the time for the previous day including the Titanic Quarter where you can take one of the excellent local tours or the Black cab Tours.
 Other major areas of interest in Belfast include St Anne's Cathedral, City Hall, The Belfast Wheel and of course in the evening, pay a visit to the Crowne Liquor Saloon.
-It's amazing how many visitors from abroad don't realise that the Titanic was actually built in Belfast!
+It's amazing how many visitors from abroad don't realize that the Titanic was actually built in Belfast!
 Because she bore the name of the port of Liverpool on her stern people assume that this was where she was built.
-In fact Liverpool was simply the home port of the White Star Line fleet of which Titanic was the ultimate flagship.
+In fact, Liverpool was simply the home port of the White Star Line fleet of which Titanic was the ultimate flagship.
 Titanic was conceived, designed, built and launched in Belfast and...
-As the locals fondly say "She was alright when she left here!!!"
+As the locals fondly say, "She was alright when she left here!!!"
 The quandary that you will be faced with when you reach Dublin is, not what you should see but that you should leave out.
-Knee-deep in history and with its own unique sense of humour and wit, Dublin is an invigorating city.
-Take the opportunity to visit some of Ireland’s most history laden locations, including Trinity College and the Book of Kells, Dublin Castle, Kilmainham Gaol, The National History Museum and not forgetting The Guinness Brewery, St. Patrick’s Cathedral & why not finish up the day in Dublin’s Temple Bar section and enjoy the wonderful pubs and music it is famous for.
+Knee-deep in history and with its own unique sense of humor and wit, Dublin is an invigorating city.
+Take the opportunity to visit some of Ireland’s most history-laden locations, including Trinity College and the Book of Kells, Dublin Castle, Kilmainham Gaol, The National History Museum and not forgetting The Guinness Brewery, St. Patrick’s Cathedral & why not finish up the day in Dublin’s Temple Bar section and enjoy the wonderful pubs and music it is famous for.

 Days 13 & 14: While in Dublin